 - The ultimate subverter of mansplaining Mary Poppins.
 My adoration started very young.

 - The technologically competent, linguistic genius, musical Nyota Uhura.
 Nobody ignored her rank a second time.
 When her equipment broke, she fixed it.
 A favorite moment isn’t from the original series, though.
-It’s in The Search for Spock when she stuffs a cadet who’d belittled her experience and age into a closet.
+It’s in The Search for Spock when a cadet who’d belittled her experience and age ends up stuffed into a closet.